pavelO11/pavelO11/README.md

 ---------------------------------------------------------------------------------------

 ### About me
-A passionate software developer from Russia 🇷🇺
+A passionate developer from Russia 🇷🇺

 I am engaged in commercial development of various web applications, projects, I write both Front-End and Back-End.